 The above EDB file location is the same as the Exchange Server 2019 version.

-Users can take help of the Exchange Management Shell by running a specific command for it.
+To find the exact location of the Exchange Server EDB file, users can take help of the Exchange Management Shell by running a specific command for it.
 The command which outputs the EDB file location for the Exchange Server is as follows:

 Get-MailboxDatabase –Status | select “edbfilepath”